Technology

 Icon-Quiz-Small Created with Sketch.
 Linux Administration

 When properly configured, Linux can serve as one of the most stable, secure, and performance-oriented operating systems available.
 It serves as a key component in enterprise virtualization and cloud service offerings and is used extensively in the computer forensics and cybersecurity space.
 In this course, students will learn how to install, configure, and administer the basic services of a Linux system.
 More specifically, they will gain a solid working knowledge of how the Linux operating system works, experience in navigating within the file structure, system and network administration skills, security tools and practices, and more.
-At course completion, students will have covered the topics covered on the CompTIA Linux+ certification exam.
+At course completion, students will have covered the topics covered on the CompTIA Linux+ (Powered by LPI) certification exam.

 Icon-Quiz-Small Created with Sketch.
 Network, Mobile & Cisco Technologies